 I have long been an ardent supporter of designer Chris White and his Discovery 20 has long been a favourite of mine.
 Regrettably no one ever produced it professionally though there are a few fine examples still in use.
 Using quite the opposite approach to Jim's shallow-depth swing-arms for folding, Chris uses very deep vertical webs and takes his amas up almost vertically above the main hull when on the trailer.
-This would be a struggle if they were heavy, but they're not.
+This would be a struggle if they were heavy, but it's doable.
+(Windage on the road will be something to consider though).
 The hulls are made using the Constant Camber system (See Construction Methods on this website), with thin veneers laminated over a cambered mold to give pre-curved panels that are joined together to create hulls that have a rounded-Vee section.
-This produces hulls that are easily driven at low and medium speeds, with the result that in most common wind conditions this is a fast boat.
-Personally, I really enjoy sailing 'a comfortable boat' and I get dismayed at the number of times I find there's some gunwale or stiffener sticking in my back or when the coaming I want to sit on is not even close to horizontal.
+This produces hulls that are easily driven at low and medium speeds, with the result that in most common wind conditions this is a relatively fast boat.
+Personally, I really enjoy sailing 'a comfortable boat' and I get dismayed at the number of times I find there's some gunwale or stiffener sticking in my back or when the coaming I want to sit on, is not even close to horizontal.
 So I really appreciate the comfortable cockpit of the D20, with its deep coaming giving lower back support.
 After all, I'll often spend all day out on the water and I don't need to get all racked-up at my age!

 The Trikala 19 is from the board of imaginative designer Kurt Hughes.
 This boat was actually in production for a while in Spain but since then, a few have also been built by amateurs.
 A couple reportedly even cruised the Mediterranean in one!
 This is a boat design that always frustrated me—perhaps wrongly so.